palimarium/terraform-equinix-gcp-interconnect/README.md

 ![terraform apply equinix metal](/docs/images/terraform-apply-equinix-metal.png?raw=true "terraform apply equinix metal")

-## C) Setting Up a Shared Port
+## C) Setup a Shared Port Connection between Equinix Metal and Equinix Fabric NE

 Setting up a shared port has two components:

-1. Completing the request in the Equinix Metal console
+1. Completing the request in the Equinix Metal console.

-To request a connection in the [Equinix Metal portal](https://metal.equinix.com/developers/docs/equinix-interconnect/shared-ports/#requesting-a-connection), open the Connections page from the IPs & Networks tab.
+To request a connection in the [Equinix Metal portal](https://console.equinix.com/), open the Connections page from the [IPs & Networks tab](https://metal.equinix.com/developers/docs/equinix-interconnect/shared-ports/#requesting-a-connection).

 ![request connection](/docs/images/l2-connection-request.png?raw=true "request connection")

-2. Setting up the connection in Equinix Fabric
+2. Setting up the connection in Equinix Fabric.

-Connections to Equinix Metal shared ports are handled through Equinix Fabric, so log in to the [Equinix Fabric portal](https://fabric.equinix.com/) and follow the [documentation steps](https://metal.equinix.com/developers/docs/equinix-interconnect/shared-ports/#connecting-through-equinix-fabric)
+Connections to Equinix Metal shared ports are handled through Equinix Fabric, so log in to the [Equinix Fabric portal](https://fabric.equinix.com/) and follow the [documentation steps.](https://metal.equinix.com/developers/docs/equinix-interconnect/shared-ports/#connecting-through-equinix-fabric)

-### Connecting the Metal VLAN to the Shared Port
+### ***Connecting the Metal VLAN to the Shared Port***

 Once the L2 connection is ready, between Equinix Metal and Equinix Fabric, you can [follow these steps](https://metal.equinix.com/developers/docs/equinix-interconnect/shared-ports/#connecting-vlans-to-shared-ports) for connecting the Primary Port to the Metal VLAN [created by terraform](/tf-equinix-metal-setup/main.tf#L18) at the previous step b).